nhlpa/nhlpa.css/README.md

 ## Installation

+### Manually

+We recommend that you can self-host the stylesheet in your project by downloading or copying the [nhlpa.css](https://github.com/nhlpa/nhlpa/blob/master/nhlpa.css) file directly.

 ### Via CDN

+You can also reference the file via the GitHub CDN.

 `<link rel="stylesheet" href="https://raw.githubusercontent.com/nhlpa/nhlpa.css/main/nhlpa.css">`

-### Manually

-You can self-host or copy + paste the stylesheet into your project by grabbing [nhlpa.css](https://github.com/nhlpa/nhlpa/blob/master/nhlpa.css) directly.

 ## Find a bug?